CI/CD for Go

 3.2 Deploy application to server

-The built app needs to be uploaded to the server.
-Head to the Transfer section and select your action (SFTP in our case):
+The website is ready for upload.
+Head to the Transfer section and select your deployment action (SFTP in our case):

 File transfer actions